cubantonystark/RaspAp_Cell_Hat/README.md

 ```
 2. Set the "WLAN country" option in `raspi-config`'s **Localisation Options**: `sudo raspi-config`.
 It is also recommended to expland the filesystem.
 3. Carefully insert the SIM card in the Hat's Sim slot.
-4. Yout will need screen for the next step.
+4. The SixFab cellular Hat does not need any external drivers.
+Your device should be listed in lsusb as 'Quectel Wireless Solutions Co., Ltd. EC25 LTE modem'.
+You will need screen for the next step.

 ```
 sudo apt install screen -y